lyle-bongani/Zentry/README.md

 ## <a name="tech-stack">⚙️ Tech Stack</a>

-- GSAP
+- GSAP for advanced animations
-- React.js
+- React.js for the frontend framework
-- Tailwind CSS
+- Tailwind CSS for styling

 ## <a name="features">🔋 Features</a>